 Even I was like, cool, they took us outside into the night of The Purge.
 However, it just didn’t feel right.
 Oh wait, I was thinking of the third movie, Purge: Election Year; yeah, it was too Hollywood with far too much of an investment into making this one city unstable for human-kind.
 They drove the home, and we got it: stay indoor or go outside and get dead.

-However, they did give us a character with a Purge motive in Anarchy who addressed the insanity behind revenge and redemption.
-That movie was good until the guy discovered he wasn’t a monster and found something else to ease the pain of the loss he suffered.
-I don’t necessarily believe that many Purgers would find that moral high ground when that ground is hell deep in fire and brimstone, and revenge… well revenge is just so bittersweet.
+However, they did give us a character with a Purge motive in Anarchy who epitomizes the insanity behind revenge and redemption.
+Anarchy was good until this same guy discovered he wasn’t a monster and more a hero.
+I don’t necessarily believe that many Purgers would find that moral high ground when that ground is hell deep in fire and brimstone, and revenge is just so bittersweet.

 Purge Night As A Stage